-Studies show cannabis can help various types of inflammation including acute inflammation, but more human studies need to be done
+Studies show cannabis may help various types of inflammation, but more human studies need to be done

 The number of monthly Google searches for “CBD and Inflammation” has risen one hundred percent since 2013.
 This remarkable trajectory demonstrates just how popular cannabidiol has become among patients of all sorts.
 But, the information we have about CBD and inflammation is still quite preliminary.